 Having the experience I have in guitar company ownership, workshop functioning, and retail - and having come of age in the early '80s way into the gear of the time - and having most if not all of what was left in production (and the templates & tooling) at SD Curlee in 1982, AND being the only person who has spoken with the handful of original-era people around (some of whom still don't speak to each other)... sifting through all of that, here's how it looks to me.
-I'm going to say (with much respect to all involved) there was a certain amount of changing fashion, difficulty in adapting the product line, some very questionable management decisions and competition from its own imported lines that all contributed to the decision to close up the original shop in 1982.
+I'm going to say (with much respect to all involved) there was a certain amount of changing fashion, difficulty in adapting the product line, some very questionable management & financial decisions and competition from its own imported lines that all contributed to the decision to close up the original shop in 1982.

 The company including remaining stock of necks, unfinished bodies & instruments, parts & tooling were sold in 1984.
 In January of 2013 the resurrected SD Curlee USA company located & acquired this entire stash, pretty much intact; let's just say I was flabbergasted when it turned out to be an hour from the new workshop in Texas!
 From the looks of it, it was a pretty quick closing & pack-up.
-We have instruments that were literally pulled half-done from the finish booth, and I'm very familiar with what work areas cleared by forearm into boxes looks like.
+We have instruments that were literally pulled half-done from the finish booth, and I'm very familiar with what work areas cleared by the ol' forearm into box method looks like.
 I've also talked to clients who had instruments in for repair and suppliers of that time.

 Victoria, who worked in the office from Fall '77 through the end (and married Randy Curlee in '82, went to high school with Randy Dritz AND Sonny Storbeck was her brother-in-law) offered that the closing of the company also had to do with the economy of the time: "Randy closed the business in 1982 due to sky-high interest rates during the recession of the early 80s which made it impossible to borrow against accounts receivable.
 Randy and I married, we packed up the all the guitar parts and moved to San Antonio, TX because he had taken a position with Yamaha as the District Manager for TX, OK, LA, and AK."